 We are social animals and have evolved to display emotions, thoughts, and intentions.
 So, body language can reveal a person’s feelings just as well, if not more, than verbal communication and spoken language.

 Body language has been around for longer than we have, and it’s a remarkably universal function.
 That being said, not everything we say with our bodies occurs between everyone.

-Even with the differences, we give away a great deal of information about our inner thoughts and feelings through our bodies, and we also interpret a great deal from the body language of others.
+Even with the differences, we give away a great deal of information about our inner thoughts and feelings through our bodies, and we also interpret a great deal from the body language and human behavior of others.

-This language, like that of spoken language, is not only between people.
+This language, like spoken language, is not only between people.
 We speak to ourselves all the time, and so do our bodies.
-They help shape our experiences, moods, and thoughts through embodied cognition.
+Body signals help shape our experiences, moods, and thoughts through embodied cognition.